1. Connect via SSH and Upgrade your System

 The very first thing you need to do is to connect to your Linux VPS via SSH and upgrade your system software to the latest version available.
 You can do that by using the following command:

 sudo apt-get update && sudo apt-get -y upgrade

-The upgrade process could take from few seconds to few minutes depending on the software that needs to be upgraded.
+The upgrade process could take anywhere between a few seconds to a few minutes, depending on the software that needs to be upgraded.
 Once your system is up to date, you can proceed with the other steps of this tutorial.

 npm is bundled with Node.js, so to install npm you only need to install Node.js on your Ubuntu VPS.
 To install Node.js 4.x LTS on Ubuntu 16.04, run the following commands: